tranfokus/AdjustChallenge/test2.md

 * ElastAlert (Alert)

 ## Challenges
 With the propsed solution, there are several main challenges that can be briefly describes as follows:
 * Data Collection: There are filebeat modules available for several popular "SSL offloading" software such as NGINX, Trafik.
-If the server running software is not in the supported list, an extension to filebeat is required to implement.
-In both cases, we need to update service server to include related information in its access/error log files.
-As a result, we might not have all above mentioned specific metrics, if there is limited information from received log.
+If the running software is not in the supported list, an extension to filebeat is required to implement.
+In both cases, we need to update/configure server to include related information in service access/error log files.
+As a result, we might not have all above mentioned specific metrics, if there is limited/incomplete information from such log files.

 * Performance: Running Beats log on the server will have some impact on the overal performance.
-The more information Beats collect, the more impact the server has.
+The more information Beats collect, the more performance degradation the server has.
 Moreover, tranporting data over network to the centralized monitoring is subject to the delays and packet loss.

 * Security and Privacy: Such system increases attack surface.
 The communication between server and central monitoring system needs to be protected (e.g. by encryption).
-Collected information for monitoring should be take into consideration related privacy protection regulations such as GDPR ...
+Moreover, selected information for monitoring (log) might need to take into consideration related privacy protection regulations such as GDPR ...

-* Cost: Budget for maintaing/purchase a central monitoring system, experts to resolve issues.
+* Cost: Budget and time is required for maintaing/purchase a central monitoring system, experts to resolve issues.